Growing Green Beans In Containers:

 - Oriya: Green Beans.

 Bean Types Suitable For Growing Beans In Containers

 The Green bean plant is of two types; one is Bush/Dwarf beans, and another is Pole/climber beans.

-- Bush/Dwarf Beans: these are short plants, grows up to 2 feet in height and they don’t require any support to stand.
+- Bush/Dwarf Beans: these are short plants, grow up to 2 feet in height and don’t require any support to stand.
 These bush bean plants very short harvesting period.
 Bush beans are the best choice for commercial farming.

 Varieties Suitable for Growing Green Beans In Containers

 There are many varieties of Green beans available.
-Different varieties have different pod colors, pod colors can be green, purple, red or streaked.
-Shapes can range from thin fillet type to wide ones.
-Most common variety Green beans are yellow podded green also called as wax beans.
+Different varieties have different pod colors, pod colors can be green, purple, red, or streaked.
+Shapes can range from thin fillet types to wide ones.
+The most common variety of Green beans are yellow podded green also called wax beans.

 Bush/Dwarf Type Green bean varieties: